feverittm/spartan-teamlog/README.md

 ## Bugs

 - Need to fix member delete.
 Need to delete entries from cico before removing the use from the members database (Done)
+- Converted member id_hash to use sha256 instead of just an integer.

 ---